markgauda/GordonsPriceChecker/README.md

 # GordonsPriceChecker
-This is a price checker that will check the price of an item on the gordons food suply website and notifies you through email when an item drops below a specific price.
+This is an app that will scrape the price of an item on the gordons food suply website and notifies the user through email when an item drops below a specific price.